May 29, 2024

 Not all payment fraud involves stealing personal information through social engineering and so on.
 Friendly fraud is when someone makes an intentional purchase online, and then contacts their bank to dispute the charge by falsely claiming that the transaction was invalid.
 To recognize this kind of fraud, it’s important to monitor customers’ behavioral patterns.

-A reliable transaction monitoring tool lets businesses set triggers that detect suspicious transactions, such as purchases made by the same client simultaneously, unusually large transactions (above the AML threshold), and high-risk countries.
+A reliable transaction monitoring tool lets businesses set triggers that detect suspicious transactions and anomalies, such as purchases made by the same client simultaneously, unusually large transactions (above the AML threshold), and high-risk countries.

 Sources: AFP 2022 Payments Fraud and Control Report, Statista